adamfowleruk/mljs/planning.md

   - DONE remove property option from allowed properties UI widget if one has been added
   - DONE Highlight/underline metadata you can edit -> Obvious edit button?
 Always underlined? (nah that'd look shabby)
   - TEST support very long, line wraping URIs in docheadviewer title
-  - Firefox transparency issue - modal dialog is still transparent!
+  - IN PROGRESS Firefox transparency issue - modal dialog is still transparent!
+    - Trying to use modal.css to get around issue
  - DEFERRED Widgets: Folksonomic keyword editing with auto suggest support
   - DEFERRED Core: Lexicon suggestions on V6
    - DEFERRED documentcontext (for properties)